deerme/bitclout-twitter-bot/README.md

 An app that enables you to repost on twitter all the posts from a bitclout user.
 Will be deployed on Heroku.

-Use it the way you want!
+Use it the way you want, create bots and spread the word about bitclout on twitter!